-- Biofungicide and Plant Health

-- Crop Protection, Home and Garden, Turf and Ornamentals, Forestry, Row Crops: Targets Plant Disease, Improves Plant Health
+- Biofungicide and Plant Health - Crop Protection, Home and Garden, Turf and Ornamentals, Forestry, Row Crops: Targets Plant Disease, Improves Plant Health - Commercially Available Domestically, Approved in Canada with commercialization anticipated in 2019; International Expansion Efforts Underway

-- Commercially available domestically

-Stargus/Amplitude is based on microbial fermentations of a newly identified Bacillus strain we isolated using our proprietary screening platform with the "Stargus" brand targeted to most applications and "Amplitude" targeted at row crops.
+Stargus/Amplitude is based on microbial fermentations of a newly identified Bacillus nakamurai strain we isolated using our proprietary screening platform with the "Stargus" brand targeted to most applications and "Amplitude" targeted at row crops.
 Stargus/Amplitude is a biofungicides, targeting difficult to control plant diseases such as Sclerotinia white molds, gray mold/bunch rot and downy mildews.
 We have identified different compounds, some of which are novel, produced by the microorganism in Stargus/Amplitude that control a broad range of plant diseases.
 We have filed a U.S. patent application covering fungicidal uses and have been issued a U.S. patent on related claims.
 We received the EPA registration of Stargus/Amplitude in October 2017 and started sales in December 2017 in the Southeast United States and also in Arizona.
 Several field trials were conducted in Europe in 2014 and the United States in 2013 and 2014 that showed good efficacy against white molds and downy mildews.
 Trials since that time continue to confirm efficacy against these diseases.
-We have also completed sufficient field trials in Europe to support uses on potatoes, grapes and sugar beets, and anticipate submitting Stargus/Amplitude to European authorities in 2018.
-We are producing Stargus/Amplitude with a third party manufacturer.
-Registrations are pending in California, Mexico and Canada.
+We have also completed sufficient field trials in Europe to support uses on potatoes, grapes and sugar beets, and anticipate submitting Stargus/Amplitude to the Netherlands, as our EU rapporteur member state, in 2020.
+We are producing Stargus/Amplitude with a third-party manufacturer.
+Registrations are pending in California and Mexico.
+Registration in Canada was approved in December 2018, and the PMRA decision has been published for public comment.
+Commercial sales in Canada are expected to commence in 2019, once the public comment period closes and PMRA stamps the final product label.